OpenApoc/OpenApoc/README.md

 ```

 * Copy the original XCom:Apocalypse .iso file into the "data/" directory.
 This could also be a directory containing all the extracted files from the CD, and it should be named the same (IE the directory should be data/cd.iso/).
 This is used during the build to extract some data tables.
+* If you do not have Visual Studio (community edition works fine) already, install it and make sure to enable c++ support (Check "Desktop development with C++" in the VS setup)
 * Open the Git directory in Visual Studio (if you don't have an Open Folder option, generate a project from CMake).
 * Visual Studio should automatically detect and configure CMake appropriately.
 To add your Vcpkg dependencies, edit your CMake Settings file and add: